The 25 Best Travel Accessories for Europe

 While it might seem like a tripod is a heavy, awkward, and clunky thing to pack with you on your trip to Europe, there are numerous tripods on the market these days that are incredibly lightweight and small, making them ideal for travel.

-Our pick for the best lightweight tripod to bring with you is the Joby Gorillapod (also available from REI here), however, there are numerous other options available.
+My pick for the best lightweight tripod to bring with you is the Joby Gorillapod (also available from REI here).

-With a solid tripod combined with a great camera and you are sure to have some enviable photos of your Europe trip to post on your Instagram.
+A solid tripod combined with a great camera will ensure you have some enviable photos of your Europe trip to post on your Instagram.

-If you love to read while on holiday or if you just don’t want to bother carrying around a heavy guidebook wherever you go, then an Amazon Kindle e-reader is one best travel accessories for Europe you could bring with you.
+If you love to read while on holiday or if you just don’t want to bother carrying around a heavy guidebook wherever you go, then an Amazon Kindle e-reader is an essential item.

 I was late to the Kindle game and thought I would only ever want to read paper books, however, I did end up purchasing a Kindle for my travels and my life has been forever changed.